kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 It is recommended that you check in your entire local repository into source control.

-Checking in **build** is recommended so you can easily see differences in manifests before applying them.
+Checking in **build** is recommended so you can easily see differences by `git diff` in manifests before applying them.

 ## Google Cloud service accounts